Interferometer Techniques for Gravitational-Wave Detection: Interferometric Length Sensing and Control

-\item The cavity must be held as near as possible to the resonance for maximum sensitivity.
-This is the reason that active servo control systems play an important role in modern laser interferometers.

-\item If we want to use the power directly as an error signal for the length, we cannot use the cavity directly on resonance because there the optical gain is zero.
-A suitable error signal (i.e., a bipolar signal) can be constructed by adding an offset to the light power signal.
+with $d$ as defined in Equation~(\ref{eq:cav_power2}).
+This is plotted in Figure~\ref{fig:cav_slope} together with the cavity power as a function of the cavity tuning.
+From Figure~\ref{fig:cav_slope} we can deduce a few key features of the cavity: \begin{itemize} \item The cavity must be held as near as possible to the resonance for maximum sensitivity.
+This is the reason that active servo control systems play an important role in modern laser interferometers. \item If we want to use the power directly as an error signal for the length, we cannot use the cavity directly on resonance because there the optical gain is zero.
+A suitable error signal (i.e.~a bipolar signal) can be constructed by adding an offset to the light power signal.
 A control system utilising this method is often called \emph{DC-lock} or \emph{offset-lock}.
-However, we show below that more elegant alternative methods for generating error signals exist.

-\item The differentiation of the cavity power looks like a perfect error signal for holding the cavity on resonance.
-A signal proportional to such differentiation can be achieved with a modulation-demodulation technique.
+However, we show below that more elegant alternative methods for generating error signals exist. \item The differentiation of the cavity power looks like a perfect error signal for holding the cavity on resonance.
+A signal proportional to such differentiation can be achieved with a modulation-demodulation technique. \end{itemize}